Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 ## Recent Changes

+### July 28, 2025 - HUMAN-LIKE GREETING IMPLEMENTED: Natural Conversational Voice Without AI References
+- **USER REQUEST**: "change the greeting so that chris sound smore human and doesnt announce himself as an ai attendant, he should speak more plainly and not so formal" - Chris needed more natural, casual greeting
+- **GREETING TRANSFORMATION**: Changed from formal "Hi, you've reached Grinberg Management.
+This is Chris, your AI assistant.
+How can I help you today?" to casual "Hey there!
+This is Chris from Grinberg Management.
+What's going on?"
+- **AI REFERENCE REMOVAL**: Eliminated "AI assistant" announcement for more human-like interaction
+- **CONVERSATIONAL TONE**: Replaced formal "How can I help you today?" with casual "What's going on?"
+- **NATURAL LANGUAGE**: Updated greeting to sound like a real person answering the phone instead of automated system
+- **PRODUCTION READY**: Chris now greets callers with natural, human-like conversation style at (888) 641-1102

 ### July 28, 2025 - FULL CONVERSATION TRANSCRIPT SYSTEM IMPLEMENTED: Complete Call History Display with Enhanced Readability
 - **USER REQUEST**: "i would like to see the full text from recent calls" and "great but the text is black against a black background making it difficult to see" - Dashboard needed complete conversation transcripts with proper visibility
 - **COMPLETE TRANSCRIPT DISPLAY**: Enhanced call history to show full timestamped conversations between callers and Chris with expand/collapse functionality